lukasfx/socialwebarchiving/README.md

 # archiving the social web
-Assembling approaches to archiving the social web (platforms, feeds) and working with these archives (research and re-publishing).
+Experimental approaches to archiving the social web (platforms, feeds) and working with these archives (research and re-publishing).

 This is research towards a toolbox and workflows, in the context of my participation in the Art Doc Archive prototype https://art-doc-archive.net/ and comparing existing techniques both from research projects like https://archivesunleashed.org/arch/, as well as the toolsets coming from the PKM (personal knowledge management) scene (like obsidian and zettlr), and connecting this to the open source development happening around the open social web (bridges, apps and plugins related to the fediverse, matrix, deltachat, bluesky and nostr, etc.).